Leeds in West Yorkshire

 Bradford, Leeds, and Wakefield are some of Leeds best cities to visit near Leeds.

-Villages to visit near Leeds include Wyke, Haworth, Oxenhope, Thornton, Manningham, Saltaire, and Ripponden.
+Leeds has some unmissable villages nearby like Wyke, Haworth, Oxenhope, Thornton, Manningham, Saltaire, and Ripponden.

 Towns to visit near Leeds include Ilkley, Sowerby Bridge, Halifax, Todmorden, Huddersfield, Bradley, and Otley.

-Leeds's best nearby historic monuments can be found at Wainhouse Tower, and Centre Hill Beacon Site.
+Leeds's best nearby historic monuments can be found at Wainhouse Tower, Centre Hill Beacon Site, The Salt and Pepper Pots, Lund's Tower, and Wainman's Pinnacle.

-Places near Leeds feature a number of interesting airports including Leeds Bradford Airport.
+There are a number of airports near to Leeds including Leeds Bradford Airport.

 Rivers and Streams to visit near Leeds include River Dearne at Bretton, Hebden Water, and Hebden Beck.